Afraid Of Getting Close? Why People Fear Intimacy

 Trauma in a person’s past or childhood can often lead to a fear of intimacy in adulthood.

 The loss of a loved one, especially at a young age, might trigger a fear of intimacy — again, because of that deep-rooted fear of being abandoned or losing someone again.
 Sexual assault and abuse in childhood can also lead to a serious fear of sexual intimacy over time.
 The fear of being controlled or manipulated by a partner is common in survivors of abuse.

 Healing from past trauma is never easy.
 It takes time and often professional help.
 Overcoming a fear of intimacy can be an essential step in recovery as it allows survivors to build meaningful, supportive, and intimate relationships in the future.

 A fear of intimacy can also stem from a fear of rejection.
 This is common in people afflicted by social anxiety — if you have social anxiety, you might be highly sensitive to criticism and rejection.
 That sensitivity can lead to a fear of intimacy.

-Rejection does hurt, as do loss and abandonment.
+Rejection can hurt, as can loss and abandonment.
 However, people who avoid intimacy to prevent the sting of rejection often find that same pain in other sources.
 Building intimacy is essential, and intimate relationships can help to boost self-confidence and reduce social anxiety.
-So, overcoming the fear of intimacy can actually help you to overcome the fear of rejection in time.
+So, overcoming the fear of intimacy can help you to overcome the fear of rejection in time.

 Fear Of Intimacy Signs